Open-Cascade-SAS/OCCT/dox/user_guides/ocaf/ocaf.md

   In this case we create 100  000 labels -- one label for each measurement point and attach an array of double  values to these labels:

-@image html ocaf_tree_wp_image004.png "Allocation of data of each  measurement point as arrays of double values"
-@image latex ocaf_tree_wp_image004.png "Allocation of data of each  measurement point as arrays of double values"
+@figure{ocaf_tree_wp_image004.png, "Allocation of data of each  measurement point as arrays of double values"}

   Now edition of data is safer as far as  memory usage is concerned.
   Change of value for one measurement point (any  value: point co-ordinates, load, and so on)